dwallet-labs/dwallet-network/external-crates/move/crates/move-stdlib/docs/address.md

 ## Function `length`

 Should be converted to a native function.
-Current implementation only works for Sui.
+Current implementation only works for Ika.

 <pre><code><b>public</b> <b>fun</b> <a href="address.md#0x1_address_length">length</a>(): <a href="u64.md#0x1_u64">u64</a>